 Step-by-Step Guide

 - Check the title and ownership.
 Is the property mortgage-free or mortgaged?
 Is it sole ownership or joint tenants?
 This determines which documents you need.
-If the property is held as joint tenants, you’ll first need to sever the tenancy and make it tenants in common — otherwise you can’t control what happens to your share.
+If the property is held as joint tenants, you’ll first need to sever the tenancy and convert it to tenants in common — otherwise you can’t control what happens to your share, because the right of survivorship means it automatically passes to the other owner.

 - Prepare the trust deed.
 Work with a specialist estate planner to draft the trust deed, identifying the trustees and beneficiaries and setting out the terms.
 The wording must be precise with no room for ambiguity.

 - Register the trust with HMRC.
-All trusts in the UK must be registered on the Trust Registration Service (TRS) within 90 days of settlement — including bare trusts.
+All UK express trusts must be registered on the Trust Registration Service (TRS) within 90 days of creation — including bare trusts.
+Importantly, the TRS register is not publicly accessible (unlike Companies House), so your trust arrangements remain private.
 Don’t skip this step.

 For more detailed information on the process, you can visit our page on Family Home Protection Trust.